Tanveer Ahmed (footballer)

 Tanveer Ahmed (تنویر احمد; born 15 April 1976) is a Pakistani football manager and former player who is the current head coach of WAPDA F.C.
 Ahmed played mainly as a centre-back, he also played as a right back.

 Club career

 Early career

 Ahmed started his career at Pakistan Railways in 1992, and later joined Crescent Textile Mills.
 He also played for PTCL.

 WAPDA

 He was transferred to WAPDA in the 2001 season, where he was given the captaincy and won the National Championship in 2003.
 In the new Pakistan Premier League in 2004, WAPDA were one of the favourites to win the title, but it took until the final day of the season before they were crowned champions.
 They lost the PPL the following year.

-He also captained Lahore Lajpaals in the inaugural Geo Super Football League 2007 in defense where he was a semi-finalist with the team.
+He also captained Lahore Lajpaals in the inaugural Super Football League 2007 in defense where he was a semi-finalist with the team.